 - You can use it to bridge any income gap after you retire and before you start to draw Social Security or withdraw money from your traditional retirement account.

-- Your Roth has no minimum distribution requirements and no withdrawals are required until you die.
+- Your Roth has no minimum distribution requirements and no withdrawals are required until after your death.
 Your spouse can inherit the account and pass it along to your heirs.
 (In comparison, you must begin withdrawing from a traditional IRA at age 70 ½.)

 - You can convert a traditional IRA into a Roth.
 This could make sense for you if you expect your tax rate to be the same or higher in the future.
 But it might not, if you expect your tax rate to be lower.
 This is a great topic to discuss with your accountant, because a conversion could have other tax and financial implications.

 - You can contribute to both Roth and traditional IRAs, but the total cannot exceed the annual per person limit.
-The 2018 IRA contribution limit is $5,500.
-Savers age 50 and up are allowed an annual $1,000 catch-up contribution, for a total of $6,500.
+For 2019 and 2020, the annual IRA contribution limit is $6000.
+Savers age 50 and up are allowed an annual $1,000 catch-up contribution, for a total of $7,000.